SAMMISolutions/docs/doc_posts/_youtube-transmitter/tab-features.md

 #### Test events
 You can use the test buttons to send fake events to LioranBoard.
 They will mimic the real events YouTube sends.
 Some buttons have options you can fill out as well.

-#### Event replays
-If you enable event replays, all recent (max 15) events will show up in the dropdown menu.
-You can then either replay the event or display the event's raw payload from YouTube.\
-Transmitter will remember the state between reloads.

-#### Error logging
-If you get any errors, they will be all saved in a log and available to download as json file.\
-*This feature now only works if Transmitter is running outside of OBS in your browser.*
-{% include image.html w="75" src="yt-tsl-errors.png" %}